 My friend lost everything he had, in an instant – like Job, in the Old Testament.
-Nefarious maneuvers by investors stole his “Intellectual Property”, which bankrupted his business.
+Nefarious maneuvers by greedy investors stole his “Intellectual Property” – Worth Millions of Dollars – which closed his business.
 In one day (after the Sheriff served him with a “Cease & Desist” Court Order, because the Master Distributor’s Bankruptcy voided my friend’s 6-Stae Distributorship) my friend lost all of his income, money, and assets.
 He was broke.

 One of the father’s 3 young sons said that he was hungry.
 The sons’ ages seemed to range from 4 to 8.
 The father said that they might have to share their breakfast.
 Obviously, the father did not have enough money to pay for his kids’ breakfasts.

-The next thing my friend knew was that he was bending over, with his crumpled 5 dollar bill in his hand.
+The next thing my friend knew was that he was bending over, with the crumpled 5 dollar bill in his hand.
 He tapped the father’s shoe.
 The father looked down, and my friend asked, “Is this what you were looking for?”
 My friend handed the father the $5, and said, “This fell out of your pocket during your scrambling search.”
 Their eyes met.
 Nothing was said.
 The father’s tear was enough gratitude.

 My friend left, without ordering breakfast.
 It was the only money he had.
 Funny thing, he didn’t feel hungry.
 He felt good.
 He didn’t know why he did that.
-He didn’t plan on doing it.
-He recalled Christ’s comment about love: “By this, shall all men know that you are my disciple, if you love one another, as I have loved you.” -unconditionally.
+He didn’t plan on doing that.
+He recalled Christ’s comment about love: “By this, shall all men know that you are my disciple, if you love one another, as I have loved you.” (unconditionally)